pol4bear/youtube-downloader-app/server/php/README.md

 ## About deploy.sh

-> **How it works**
+### Note

->
+- You need permission of directories to deploy.

-> > You need permission of related directories.
+- Warn that existing file with same name could be overwritten.

-> > Warn that existing file with same name could be overwritten.
+### How it works

->
+1. Move src directory under [Document root].

-> 1. Move src directory under [Document root].
+2. Move files in public directory to [Document root]/[Sub directory]

-> 2. Move files in public directory to [Document root]/[Sub directory]
+### Arguments

 - Document root: Document root of the web server.
-Required.
+Required

 - Sub directory: Sub directory for files in public directory.
-Optional.
+Optional